-After 10 pmol of avidin is added to the 250 $\mu$ L cis chamber with a 1.66 nS pore in place, the current through the -35 mV voltage-biased pore is observed to transiently drop from the open pore value (58 pA) as individual avidin protein molecules are captured by, and escape from, the pore (Fig. 2, A-G).
+After 10 pmol of avidin is added to the 250 microliter cis chamber with a 1.66 nS pore in place, the current through the - 35 mV voltage biased pore is observed to transiently drop from the open pore value (58 pA) as individual avidin protein molecules are captured by, and escape from, the pore (Fig. 2A-G).
 These current blockage events are separated into two categories.
-The first we call transient captures.
-It consists of transient current blockage events that last from 200 $\mu$ s up to 1 s before the pore current returns to the open-pore value after a captured protein has spontaneously escaped from the pore.
-The second category we call permanent captures.
-These events last for times exceeding 1 s, and the captured protein is almost never observed to spontaneously leave the pore.
-For these events, we automatically reverse voltage bias after 1 s of current blockage.
-This ejects the positively charged protein from the pore.
-The voltage bias is then returned to the original polarity (negative voltage on the trans electrode) and the open pore current is again observed, followed by new current blockage capture events.
-Thus, our permanent events all last for 1 s, at which time the trapped avidin is forcibly ejected from the pore.
+The first we call Transient Captures.
+It consists of transient current blockage events that last from 200 microseconds up to 1 sec before the pore current returns to the open-pore value after a captured protein has spontaneously escaped from the pore.
+The second category we call Permanent Captures.
+These events last for times exceeding 1 second, and the captured protein is almost never observed to spontaneously leave the pore.
+So for these events we automatically reverse voltage bias after one second of current blockage.
+This ejects the positively charged on the trans electrode) and the open pore current is again observed, followed by new current blockage capture events.
+Thus our Permanent Events all last for 1 second at which time the trapped avidin is forcibly ejected from the pore.

 Each single protein capture, whether transient or permanent, is observed to have its own unique time-dependent current trace during the event.
-Fig. 2, A-G show a collection of single molecule capture events in the 1.66 nS pore.
+Figures 2A-G show a collection of single molecule capture events in the 1.66 nS pore.
 We plot the observed current I(t) during each event, divided by the open pore current $I_0$ .
-The events in Fig. 2, A-E show the time-dependent blockage for transient events of increasing duration.
-Most transient events are simple, having only a single blockade level as in the first event in Fig. 2 A. The longer transient events, Fig. 2, B-E, have been chosen to show that sometimes transitions between levels are observed during a single event.
-In a first-pass analysis, each transient capture is characterized by two numbers: the duration and the average blockage during the event.
+The events in Figs. 2A-E show the time-dependent blockage for transient events of increasing duration.
+Most transient events are simple, having only a single blockade level as in the first event in Fig. 2A.
+The longer transient events, Fig. 2B-E, have been chosen to show that sometimes transitions between levels are observed during a single event.
+In a first-pass analysis, each Transient Capture is characterized by two numbers: the duration and the average blockage during the event.
 The "blockage" is defined to be $(I_0 - I(t))/I_0$ averaged over each event's duration.
-Fig. 2 H is a "scatter plot" of these parameters for each transient capture event (green points) reflecting this characterization.
+Figure 2H is a "scatter plot" of these parameters for each Transient Capture event (green points) reflecting this characterization.
 (Each green point belongs to one protein capture).
-Scatter plots for other bias voltages are shown in Fig. S1.
+Scatter plots for other bias voltages are shown in Supporting Material Fig. S1.